sourdoughbredd/battleship/README.md

 2. **Initiating Playback**:
    - Locate and uncomment the `createReplay()` function invocation in `index.js`.
    - Call the `createReplay()` function to create a replay object.
 Then, use the `replayGame(delay)` method of the object instance to start the animated playback of the game.
-The `delay` input is the amount of time in millisseconds to delay between moves (ship placements & attacks) in the replay.
+The `delay` input is the amount of time in milliseconds to delay between moves (ship placements & attacks) in the replay.
    - This process reads the stored game logs and animates the game's progress, offering a step-by-step visual representation of the gameplay.

 This advanced logging and playback functionality is designed to streamline the debugging process, providing comprehensive insights into the game's dynamics and assisting developers in improving and troubleshooting the game more effectively.

+## License

+This project is licensed under the MIT License.

-## Contributors
+## Contact Information

-- Brett Bussell (Sole Contributor)
+For any questions or suggestions, please contact Brett Bussell at [bwbussell24@gmail.com](mailto:bwbussell24@gmail.com).